6/14/2020

 Erica Najarian

 Yes, that helps.
-And, you know, I'll follow up offline on normalized reserves, but I wanted to get the second question in.
+I'll follow up offline on normalized reserves, but I wanted to get the second question in.
 Your peer earlier today noted that we should essentially cut trading revenues in half for the second half of the year in terms of normalization.
 And should we be doing the same for Citi for the second half of the year?
-And I suspect probably more applicable to the FIC side than the equity side.
+And I suspect probably more applicable to the fixed side than the equity side.

 speaker